clifff/clifff.com/_posts/2015-09-24-free-docker-cron-jobs.md

 running, but this is just a fun little experiment.

-Here's how it goes: <a href='mailto:clifreeder+dockercron@gmail.com'>Email me</a> with a link to your Docker Hub image, and let me know what it does, and if it needs any ENV variables passed in.
+Here's how it goes: <a href='mailto:clifreeder+dockercron@gmail.com'>Email me</a> with a link to your Docker Hub image, let me know what it does, and if it needs any ENV variables passed in.

 And that's it.
 Hope to hear from you!